WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 nothing, too.

 If required, the used encoding character map can be customized.
-You may use any 64 characters long map with unique items.
+You may use any 64 ASCII characters (0..127) long map with unique items.

 ## String parser